The Universal File Opener (UFO) and the AODocs File Opener (AFO) are browser extensions.

-- UFO is used in AODocs libraries using Google Drive
+- UFO is used in AODocs libraries using Google Drive.
+UFO is available in Google Chrome.

-- AFO in AODocs libraries using Google Cloud Storage or Azure Blob storage
+- AFO in AODocs libraries using Google Cloud Storage or Azure Blob storage.
+AFO is available in Google Chrome and Microsoft Edge.

 This article provides information and best practices for using UFO/AFO: